sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.rst

 --------------------
 .. option:: config

-    is the configuration file.
+    is the :doc:`configuration file </config/config_file>`.

 .. option:: -h, --help

     show the help message and exit.

-.. option:: -C, --show-config

-    show the active configuration after parsing the configuration file.

 .. option:: -v, --verbosity

     increase output verbosity.
-This option can be provided up to three times to increase the verbosity level.
+This option can be provided up to five times to increase the verbosity level.
 If the :mod:`colorlog` package is installed logging will be in colour.